26 May 2021

 The action has been brought on behalf of two asylum-seekers who "were violently rounded up, assaulted, robbed, abducted, detained, forcibly transferred back to sea, collectively expelled, and ultimately abandoned on rafts with no means of navigation, food or water.
 The Applicants were also victims of other ‘push-back’ operations during their attempts to seek protection in the EU," says the Front-Lex press release.

-The application to the CJEU (link to pdf) accuses Frontex of complicity in the multiple human rights violations taking place at Greece's borders, in particular since March 2020 when the country introduced even-stricter measures to "prevent departures" from (that is, conduct pushbacks to) Turkey:
+The application to the CJEU (pdf) accuses Frontex of complicity in the multiple human rights violations taking place at Greece's borders, in particular since March 2020 when the country introduced even-stricter measures to "prevent departures" from (that is, conduct pushbacks to) Turkey:

 "267.
 Frontex knows: all of the reported and unreported ‘pushback’ operations in the Aegean Sea Region were part of the joint policy introduced on March 2020.
 This policy has been the basis for the launch of RBI [Rapid Border Intervention] Aegean.
 The ‘new tactics’ policies were incorporated to Joint Operation Poseidon and are in force to date.